NEW BILLING MEASURES - COVID-19

 Cheques must be made out to Ville de Longueuil.
 You may include post-dated cheques with your first payment to cover later instalments.
 Each cheque will be cashed on the date indicated on the cheque.
-In this way, you will avoid standing in line at the payment counter or forgetting to pay later instalments.
+In this way, you will avoid standing in line at the citizen service desk or forgetting to pay later instalments.
 Don't forget to write the file number on each cheque (preferably on the back) and include the payment stub.
 Payments by cheque should be sent to:

 - Ville de Longueuil